Attacks on parachutists: War in Europe

-On 8 March 1944, Meroney and his Blue Flight were at the rear of 352d Fighter Group as it reached the end of its escort leg.
+On 8 March 1944, USAAF Lt.
+Virgil K. Meroney and his Blue Flight were at the rear of 352d Fighter Group as it reached the end of its escort leg.
 The group turned to leave as they crossed the Dutch border into Germany near Meppen.
 "Three Me 109s came out of the sun with a lot of speed and made a 90-degree attack on the rear bombers, breaking away in rolls," Meroney recalled.
 "I called them in and went after the lead two as they stayed together, the third having broken in a different direction."
 Meroney drove his P-47 along with his squadron to attack the Germans who were trying to shoot down the USAAF B-17 heavy bombers and fired at the German planes.
-When the German pilot realized that his Bf 109 was badly in flames, he jumped out of his plane and pulled out his parachute.
-Meroney and his squadron didn't fire at the German pilot who was parachuting safely back to earth.
+When the German pilot realized that his Bf 109 was badly in flames, he jumped out of his plane and opened his parachute.
+Meroney and his squadron did not fire at the German pilot who was parachuting safely back to earth.
 This might have been because he and his flight were low on fuel and there was no knowing if there were other enemy aircraft in the area.
 Indeed, that more pilots and aircrew were not shot in their parachutes was probably due at least in part to the nature of aerial combat.
 The fights were a confusing whirl and a pilot who concentrated too long and hard on killing a man in a parachute could easily fall prey himself and end up in the position of being shot up while in his parachute.
 Not shooting enemy pilots in their parachutes was a practical matter as well as a chivalrous one.